Is Venmo Changing Your Money Habits? Tell Us About It

 The mobile payments app Venmo is unique because it's tied to a social network.

-Did you find out on Venmo that your ex had pizza with an old flame?
+Do you find Venmo's social feed useful?
 Have you learned things you didn't want to know on Venmo — like who else sees your shrink?
 Is Venmo giving you FOMO?
 And what etiquette questions do you have when it comes to paying with Venmo?

 NPR is reporting on how Venmo is changing the way we relate to each other, and we want to hear your stories and questions.